blakebyer/blakebyer.com/docs/about.md

 permalink: /about/
 ---

-Hello, I am Blake, a fourth-year neuroscience student at the University of Kentucky.
+Hello, I am Blake Byer, a fourth-year neuroscience student at the University of Kentucky.

 My current research centers on local field potential signal processing in neurotrauma and on digital phenotyping of rare diseases using large-scale electronic health records.
 Previously, I have worked on [nucleotide transformer benchmarking](https://www.biorxiv.org/content/10.1101/2025.04.09.647946v1) and on genomics in Alzheimer’s disease.